DenHafiz69/expentrax-telegram/README.md

 ## The Problem

-For the past two years, I have diligently used Google Sheets to track my personal income and expenses.
-The primary motivation has always been to understand where my money goes and maintain financial awareness.
-Google Sheets was my tool of choice because it is accessible from both my laptop and my phone, and it syncs data seamlessly across devices.
+For the past two years, I've relied on Google Sheets to track personal income and expenses, aiming to understand spending patterns and maintain financial awareness.
+It's accessible on laptop and phone with seamless sync.
+However, dedicated finance apps often fall short: many are platform-specific (Android/iOS only), subscription-based with locked features, or bloated with unnecessary complexities like investment tracking or advanced charting that clutter the interface and aren't needed for basic tracking.

-However, this solution is not perfect.
-As I explored dedicated finance-tracking applications, I found they generally fell into three categories that didn't fit my needs:

-* **Platform-Specific:** Many of the best apps are (Android or iOS only), which is inconvenient.
-* **Subscription-Based:** Most powerful apps lock essential features behind a monthly or annual subscription.
-* **Bloated:** Many apps are overloaded with complex functionalities like investment tracking, loan management, or advanced charting, which I don't use and which clutter the interface.

 ## The Solution

-In Malaysia, WhatsApp is the dominant platform for communication.
-However, my wife and I use Telegram as our primary messaging app, and I've come to appreciate its features.
-I already have Telegram installed, as do millions of other users.
-It supports multi-device sync, offers cloud storage, and has a powerful bot API.
+In Malaysia, WhatsApp dominates communication, but my wife and I prefer Telegram for its features.
+With Telegram already installed by millions, its multi-device sync, cloud storage, and powerful bot API make it ideal.
+A Telegram bot eliminates the need for another app; users interact via an existing chat.
+I chose a bot over a web app for instant access by clicking a chat, allowing pinning for quick use.

-To solve my tracking problem, I realized a Telegram bot would be the perfect solution.
-A user doesn't need to install *another* app; they can simply interact with a bot in an app they already have open.

-I considered two options: a web app or a Telegram bot.
-I chose to build a Telegram bot because I wanted users to access the tool just by clicking a chat, rather than remembering or bookmarking a URL.
-For frequent users, they can simply pin the bot to the top of their chat list for instant access.

 ## Personal Motivation

-I am a Physics graduate who wants to transition into a career as a software developer.
-This project was the perfect opportunity to self-teach a wide range of practical skills.
-By building this bot from scratch, I was able to gain hands-on experience with:
-* Interacting with third-party APIs (the Telegram Bot API).
-* Database design, implementation, and management.
-* Asynchronous programming, which is essential for a responsive bot.
-* Full-stack bot development, from user-facing commands to the database backend.
-* Writing clean, modular, and maintainable code.
+As a Physics graduate transitioning to software development, this project offered hands-on learning in practical skills: interacting with third-party APIs (Telegram Bot API), database design and management, asynchronous programming for responsiveness, full-stack bot development, and writing clean, modular code.

 ## Core Features

-Based on my personal use of Google Sheets, I drafted the "must-have" features for a minimum viable product (MVP).
+Drawing from Google Sheets usage, I identified essential MVP features:

-* **Transaction Logging:** A user can send `/transactions` to log either an expense or income.
-The bot guides them through a simple, clean process, asking for the amount and category.
+- **Transaction Logging:** Use `/transactions` to log expenses or income.
+The bot guides through amount and category selection via a simple process.
-* **User-Friendly Interface:** Where possible, I use `InlineKeyboardButton` for a more modern and user-friendly experience (e.g., selecting a category).
-This is a major improvement over the older `ReplyKeyboardMarkup`, which clutters the user's keyboard and requires a lot of messy back-and-forth messaging.
+- **User-Friendly Interface:** Employ `InlineKeyboardButton` for modern, clickable category selection, avoiding cluttered keyboards and messy messaging.
-* **History & Summaries:** Users can send `/history` to check their recent transactions or get summaries of their financial activity by week, month, or year.
+- **History & Summaries:** `/history` provides recent transactions or summaries by week, month, or year.
-* **User Settings:** The `/settings` command provides a central hub for users to manage their experience, including adding their own custom spending categories, changing their preferred currency, or resetting their data.
+- **User Settings:** `/settings` centralizes management of custom categories, currency preferences, and data resets.

 ## Technical Architecture

-The project is structured in a modular way to ensure separation of concerns, making the code easier to read, debug, and expand.
+The project uses modular structure for separation of concerns, enhancing readability, debugging, and expansion.

 ### `main.py`
-As the name suggests, this is the main entry point for the bot.
-Its primary responsibilities are:
+This entry point handles:
-1. Loading the `BOT_TOKEN` from the `.env` file using `dotenv`.
+1. Loading `BOT_TOKEN` from `.env` via `dotenv`.
-2. Initializing the `ApplicationBuilder` from `python-telegram-bot` to build the bot instance.
+2. Initializing `ApplicationBuilder` from `python-telegram-bot`.
-3. Registering all the command and message handlers.
-It imports functions and handlers from the `/handlers` directory and maps them to specific user commands (e.g., mapping the `/start` command to the `start` function in `start.py`).
+3. Registering handlers from `/handlers` for commands like `/start`.
-4. Starting the bot's asynchronous event loop by calling `application.run_polling()`, which continuously listens for new messages from Telegram.
+4. Starting the event loop with `application.run_polling()` to listen for messages.

 ### `./handlers`
-This directory contains all the logic for handling user commands.
-This separation keeps `main.py` clean and organized.
-Each file corresponds to a specific feature of the bot.

-* **`start.py`**: Handles the very first commands a user interacts with: `/start` and `/help`.
-It's responsible for sending a welcome message, explaining the bot's purpose, and listing the available commands.
-This is the user's first impression of the bot.
-* **`transaction.py`**: This is the most critical and frequently used handler.
-It manages the logic for logging income and expenses (e.g., the `/transactions` command).
-It uses `ConversationHandler` to guide the user through the multi-step process of providing an amount, selecting a category (from default or custom lists), and optionally adding a description.
-* **`history.py`**: Contains the logic for the `/history` command.
-It presents the user with options (e.g., "Recent Transactions," "Monthly Summary," "Yearly Summary") and then fetches the relevant data from the database via `utils/database.py`.
-Finally, it formats this data into a clear, human-readable message to send back to the user.
+Contains command logic, keeping `main.py` organized.
+Each file handles a feature:

+- **`start.py`**: Manages `/start` and `/help`, sending welcome messages and command lists.
+- **`transaction.py`**: Core handler for `/transactions`, using `ConversationHandler` for multi-step income/expense logging, including amount, category (default/custom), and optional descriptions.
+- **`history.py`**: Powers `/history`, offering options like "Recent Transactions" or "Monthly Summary," fetching data from `utils/database.py` and formatting responses.
-* **`settings.py`**: This file powers the `/settings` command.
-It typically presents an inline keyboard menu with several options, such as "Manage Custom Categories," "Change Currency," or "Reset All Data."
-It acts as a router, directing the user to other functions based on their selection.
+- **`settings.py`**: Drives `/settings` with inline menus for "Manage Custom Categories," "Change Currency," or "Reset All Data," routing to sub-functions.
-* **`budget.py`**: This file (or a similar one) would contain the logic for managing budgets.
-It would handle commands like `/set_budget`, `/view_budgets`, and `/delete_budget`.
-It would interact heavily with the database to store and retrieve budget information and compare it against the user's transactions.
+- **`budget.py`**: Handles budget commands like `/set_budget`, `/view_budgets`, and `/delete_budget`, storing/retrieving data and comparing against transactions.
-* **`recurring.py`**: This file would handle the logic for recurring transactions (e.g., rent, subscriptions).
-It would manage commands like `/add_recurring` and `/list_recurring`.
-It might also integrate with the `python-telegram-bot` `JobQueue` to automatically log these transactions at set intervals (e.g., on the 1st of every month).
+- **`recurring.py`**: Manages recurring transactions (e.g., rent), with commands like `/add_recurring` and `/list_recurring`, potentially using `JobQueue` for automatic logging.

 ### `./utils`
-This directory is used to abstract away complex logic, especially database interactions, so the handlers remain clean and focused on user interaction.

-* **`database.py`**: This is a critical file that manages all communication with the SQLite database.
-It uses **SQLAlchemy**, which allows me to interact with the database using Python objects (an Object-Relational Mapper or ORM) instead of writing raw SQL.
-This makes the code more readable, maintainable, and secure.
-    * **Schema:** This file defines the database schema, which includes several tables:
+Abstracts complex logic, especially database interactions.

+- **`database.py`**: Manages SQLite via SQLAlchemy ORM for readable, secure operations.
+Schema includes:
-        * `users`: Stores user-specific information, like their Telegram ID and settings (e.g., currency).
+  - `users`: Telegram ID and settings (e.g., currency).
-        * `default_categories`: A global table of categories (e.g., "Food," "Transport").
+  - `default_categories`: Global categories like "Food," "Transport."
-        * `custom_categories`: Stores categories created by a specific user, linked by their `user_id`.
+  - `custom_categories`: User-specific categories linked by `user_id`.
-        * `transactions`: The main table, storing each transaction with its amount, type (income/expense), and foreign keys linking to the `user_id` and `category_id`.
+  - `transactions`: Core table with amount, type (income/expense), and foreign keys to user and category.
-        * `budget`: Stores budget information, linked to a user and a category.
-        * `recurring_transactions`: Stores the data for recurring transactions.
+  - `budget`: User/category budget data.
+  - `recurring_transactions`: Recurring transaction details.

 ### `requirements.txt`
-This file lists all the Python libraries required for the project and their specific versions, ensuring that the project can be reliably installed in any environment.
-The major dependencies are:
-* `python-telegram-bot`: The core framework for building the bot.
-* `SQLAlchemy`: The ORM for all database operations.
-* `python-dotenv`: For managing environment variables securely.
+Lists dependencies: `python-telegram-bot` for bot framework, `SQLAlchemy` for ORM, `python-dotenv` for environment variables.

 ## Design Decisions

-* **Database: SQLite vs. PostgreSQL/MySQL**
+- **Database: SQLite vs. PostgreSQL/MySQL**
-    * I chose to use SQLite for now because it is incredibly easy to set up, as it saves the entire database to a single file.
-It's serverless and perfect for development and small-to-medium applications.
-My use of SQLAlchemy means the database backend is abstracted.
-If the user base grows significantly, I can easily migrate to a more robust database like PostgreSQL with minimal code changes.
+  SQLite's simplicity (single-file, serverless) suits development and small apps.
+SQLAlchemy abstracts backend, enabling easy migration to PostgreSQL if needed.

-* **Framework: `python-telegram-bot`**
+- **Framework: `python-telegram-bot`**
-    * After some research, I found this to be the most actively supported, well-documented, and most-used framework for building Telegram bots with Python.
-Its robust support for asynchronous programming (`asyncio`) and its rich feature set (like `ConversationHandler` and `JobQueue`) made it the clear choice.
+  Chosen for active support, documentation, and features like `ConversationHandler` and `JobQueue`, with strong async support.

-* **Interface: `InlineKeyboardButton` vs. `ReplyKeyboardMarkup`**
+- **Interface: `InlineKeyboardButton` vs. `ReplyKeyboardMarkup`**
-    * I initially considered `ReplyKeyboardMarkup` to get user input for categories.
-However, this method is clunky; it replaces the user's keyboard and requires them to send a separate message.
-I made a conscious design choice to use `InlineKeyboardButton` instead.
-This presents clean, clickable buttons *within* the chat message, leading to a much faster and more modern user experience.
+  Opted for inline buttons for cleaner, faster UX within chat messages, avoiding keyboard replacement and extra messages.

 ## Future Improvements

-* **Visual Reports:** I would like to integrate `matplotlib` to generate and send visual reports (like pie charts of spending by category) to the user.
+- **Visual Reports:** Integrate `matplotlib` for pie charts of spending by category.
-* **Google Sheets Integration:** To bring the project full circle, I want to add a feature for users to export their data or even set up a two-way sync with a Google Sheet, giving them the power of a spreadsheet with the convenience of a bot.
+- **Google Sheets Integration:** Enable data export or two-way sync for spreadsheet power with bot convenience.
-* **Smarter Parsing:** Implement more natural language parsing so a user could just type "15 for lunch" instead of using a specific command.
+- **Smarter Parsing:** Add natural language processing for inputs like "15 for lunch" without commands.